binaryphile/binaryphile.github.io/_posts/2020-02-18-what-the-heck-do-those-cassandra-latency-metrics-mean-anyways.md

 extra stuff going on, namely that there's a sampling pool of the data points which is being managed by Dropwizard to track events, with an algorithm that weights recent data more heavily.
-It also converts from nanoseconds to milliseconds.
+It also converts from nanoseconds to microseconds.
 We'll skip that.

 Suffice to say that Histogram holds a [Sample] implementation (an [ExponentiallyDecayingSample] in our case), which is being updated with